About BULK Space:

 Exhibitions and Projects Coordinator

 was born and raised in Honolulu, Hawaii.
 After completing her BA in Psychology at Loyola Marymount University and MA in Visual Arts at California State University Northridge, Sara moved to Michigan to pursue an MFA in Ceramics at Cranbrook Academy of Arts.
 She completed her MFA in 2017 and currently lives and works in Detroit.
-She is the co-director of Tessellate Residency and Gallery, Director of Mostly Butter, and Gallery Manager and Registrar at Reyes Finn.
+She was the co-director of Tessellate Residency and Gallery and Gallery Manager and Registrar at Reyes Finn and currently runs Mostly Butter.

 Allied Media Projects